alvinedrada/pokemon-tcg-opener/README.md

 # Pokemon TCG Opener

 Pokemon is so awesome so go create a Pokemon trading card pack opener using HTML, CSS, and JS.
-This project will use skills you learned about DOM.
+This project will use skills you learned about DOM

 An example of what the finished product may look like can be found here: https://pokemon-tcg-opener.alvin-edrada.repl.co/